isaacnewt/clickstream_for-jobathon2022/README.md

 # clickstream_for_jobathon2022
-A clickstream hackathon challenege
+A clickstream hackathon contest for Vhidya analytics.com.

-This project is currently being developed.
-And will constantly be updated from time to time.
+The dataset can be found on the company site.
+To run the program ensure to include the dataset in the right path.

+Run the program either in Jupyter notebook or using pyspark CLI.

+Thank you!